Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Examples

-Thus translation mixes the two components of the symmetry, realizing a nontrivial semidirect product structure.
-By the similar argument as above, one can show that the SPT phases protected by this symmetry is described by
+which mixes the two components of the symmetry, realizing a nontrivial semidirect product structure.
+By the similar calculation as above, one can show that the SPT phases protected by this symmetry is classified by

+where the first two factors characterize strong dipolar SPT phases, while the last factor characterizes the weak ones.
+The classification of strong dipolar SPT phases agrees with the one previously obtained in \cite{lam2024classification}.